Gottmik

 Kade Gottlieb (born August 19, 1996), better known as Gottmik, is an American drag performer and make-up artist.
 Gottmik was the first trans man to compete on RuPaul's Drag Race, coming in shared 3rd/4th place on the thirteenth season with fellow contestant Rosé.
 Gottmik later returned to compete in the ninth season of RuPaul's Drag Race All Stars.
 Gottmik co-hosts the podcast No Gorge alongside Violet Chachki.

 Early life

 Kade Gottlieb was born in Scottsdale, Arizona and had been adopted.
 He was raised Catholic and attended the Catholic Notre Dame Preparatory High School, where he first started wearing makeup.
 He began experimenting with drag at the age of eighteen.
-After high school, he pursued a career in the fashion industry by relocating to Los Angeles, where he underwent gender transition and developed his cosmetics and drag skills.
+After high school, he pursued a career in the fashion industry by relocating to Los Angeles, where he transitioned and developed his cosmetics and drag skills.
 He earned a degree in product development from the Fashion Institute of Design & Merchandising.